Home » Insights » Indigo Tree at WordCamp Manchester

 cvzftxxxgauza1j

-Developer Crispin Read took the stage later in the day to talk about the science of Object Oriented User Experience (OOUX).
-He described UX as “planning, measuring, testing rather than the visual aesthetic.
+Developer Crispin Read took the stage later in the day to discuss the science of Object-Oriented User Experience (OOUX).
+He described UX as “planning, measuring, testing, rather than the visual aesthetic.
 Using Data.” — he advocated an approach that was a lot more about the users’ satisfaction than the clients’.
-He has a process that takes the Developers’ perspective of making something that works, and the designers, which is more concerned with how it looks.
+He has a process that takes the Developers’ perspective of making something that works, and the designers, who are more concerned with how it looks.

 He said that designers and developers often use UX to inform their perspectives on how an element of a website should work, because “If you haven’t got any data, all you’ve got is an opinion.”

-He uses a strategy called “object mapping” where the goals are documented and objects are defined from these, then designers can know what they are designing and developers can know why they are developing something.
+He uses a strategy called “object mapping,” where the goals are documented and objects are defined from these, then designers can know what they are designing, and developers can see why they are developing something.

-This is an approach that has intrigued us, and one that we want to examine ways we can use it internally.
+This approach has intrigued us, and we want to explore ways to apply it internally.

 The Internet is Broken

-We all witnessed this recently when a DDoS attack targeted a DNS server, resulting in a large amount of the internet being unusable for the better part of a day.
-Tim explained that a DDOS attack was when lots of machines start sending loads of traffic to a single location.
+We all witnessed this recently when a DDoS attack targeted a DNS server, resulting in a large portion of the internet being unusable for the better part of a day.
+Tim explained that a DDoS attack occurs when numerous machines simultaneously send a large amount of traffic to a single location.
 It can quickly overload the servers that it’s targeting.

 What’s the best way to mitigate a DDOS attack?
 Turn your website off.
 It’ll stop the attack, because there’s nothing to hit.
-At least the down time you’ll experience will be on your own terms.
+At least the downtime you’ll experience will be on your terms.

 cvyzingwcaa8bmb